French president, in West Bank, urges Israeli settlement halt

 Palestinian negotiators last week offered to resign in protest against Israel's settlement drive, but Palestinian officials confirmed to Reuters that they would likely stay in place until they agreed to return or a new delegation was formed.

-Tzipi Livni, Israel's chief negotiator, told Israeli radio that her Palestinian counterpart was "back in business" and that talks, paused for more than a week, would resume.
+Tzipi Livni, Israel's chief negotiator, told Israeli radio on Monday that her Palestinian counterpart was "back in business" and that talks, paused for more than a week, would resume.

-During a special session of Israel's parliament to welcome Hollande, Israeli Prime Minister Benjamin Netanyahu invited Abbas to come to the Knesset and offered to reciprocate with a visit to Ramallah but attached terms that Abbas appeared unlikely to accept.

-"I call on (Abbas) today ... come to Israel's Knesset.
-I will come to Ramallah.
-Come to this stage and acknowledge the historic truth: the Jews have a connection of almost 4,000 years to the land of Israel," Netanyahu said in a speech.

 Palestinians seek to establish a state in the West Bank and the Gaza Strip, now under the control of Abbas's Hamas Islamist rivals, with East Jerusalem as its capital.
 They fear Israel's settlements will deny them a viable country.